FATALIIIS/FATALIIIS/README.md

 ## Hi there 👋

-🧑‍💻 About Me
+<p>🧑‍💻 About Me</p>
-💻 I’m currently an intern at Teraware Soluções em Software e Internet, where I develop ERP systems using PHP.
+<p>💻 I’m currently an intern at Teraware Soluções em Software e Internet, where I develop ERP systems using PHP.</p>
 🎓 Studying Systems Analysis and Development at Senac.
 🌱 Currently learning: HTML, CSS, JavaScript, and PHP to improve my front-end and back-end skills.